-ARM processors can power the smallest, lowest-cost ultrasonic parking sensors through to server-class compute hardware that enables automated driving.
+Arm-based processors scale from the smallest, lowest-cost ultrasonic parking sensors to the server-class compute platforms that enable autonomous vehicles.

 Minimum heat, maximum range

-Every watt of electrical power used in a car contributes to CO2 emissions and reduced fuel economy.
-In a fully-electric car, lower-power electronics directly increase the driving range.
+Every watt of power a car uses contributes to CO2 emissions and reduces fuel economy.
+In a fully electric car, power-efficient electronics increase driving range.

-Cyber-attacks on cars are a new but disconcerting trend, compounded by the fact that there are multiple points of possible attack.
-Robust electronics security is vital.
+Cyber attacks on cars are a growing and disconcerting trend, compounded by the sheer number of potential points of possible attack — making secure electronics vital.

 Safe, reliable electronics

-All of ARM's automotive-applicable IP is available with a comprehensive functional safety package that accelerates the safety aspects of a complete chip design.
+All of Arm's automotive-related IP is available with a comprehensive functional safety package that accelerates the safety aspects of a complete chip design.

 Smoothing the path to right-sized functional safety support

-Because faults and failures in automotive systems might be life-threatening, initial uses of ARM processors in vehicles have improved safety in areas such as anti-lock braking systems (ABS) and airbags.
+Because faults and failures in automotive systems might be life threatening, initial auto industry applications of Arm processors have improved safety in areas such as anti-lock braking systems (ABS) and airbags.

-ARM has been at the forefront of developing processor and on-chip interconnect technology that supports Functional Safety with the ISO 26262 international standard.
+Arm is at the forefront of developing processor technology that supports functional safety within the ISO26262 international standard.